codeFliers/Frontend-mentor/newbie/Order-summary-component/README.md

 ### What I learned

 -When "border-radius" doesn't apply, add "overflow:hidden" into the container.
 -When using float, using multiple float pointing to the same direction with % width seems to work ok.
 -To make a button 100% clickable, the "button" we have to apply "height: 100%" and "width: 100%" depending of the display.
--To center the content of a block with multiple block inside : "text-align: center"
+-To center the content of a block with multiple block inside : "text-align: center".